 The Google Authenticator plugin has 20,000+ active installs with a 4.5 out of 5 star rating, and is actively kept to date by the developer, Henrik Schack.
 It is completely free and you can set it up for an unlimited amount of users.
 Most of the other auth plugins out there you will notice they have limitations in place, unless you upgrade to a paid plan.
 You can download Google Authenticator plugin from the WordPress repository or by searching for it within your WordPress dashboard under “Add New” plugins.

 Once installed you can click into your user profile, mark it active and create a new secret key or scan the QR code.

 You can then use one of the free Authenticator Apps on your phone:

 After enabling this it will now require your normal password to login plus the code from the Google Authenticator app on your phone.
 You will notice an additional field that now appears on your WordPress login page.
 Also, this plugin is fully compatible with the plugin that we recommended earlier to change your WordPress login URL.

 And that’s it!
 You now have two-factor authentication on your Kinsta account and on your WordPress website.

 We are excited to bring two-factor authentication to Kinsta, as this has been one of our most requested features.
 Securing your WordPress websites just got a little easier!
-Stay tuned for a more advanced guide we will be posting in the future on how to really lock down and secure your WordPress site.
+Make sure to check out our more advanced guide on WordPress security to see how to really lock down your site.